iamssen/rocket-punch/src/rocket-punch/README.md

 You don't need some complex commands and many configuration files.

-Also, there are several advantages.
+Also, there are few advantages.

 <details><summary><code>dependencies</code> will be entered automatically.</summary>
 <p>